This question and answer article provides general information about how the CMDB Asset Owner association works in an asset.

 "This task resolves conflicts between the Asset User Owners resource association and the Ownership Details data class.
 Ownership conflicts can occur when several departments or users own the same resource.
 The Asset User Owners resource association associates an asset with a user resource or a department resource, and the Ownership Details data class keeps track of the ownership percentage.
 If the Clean Ownership task finds a conflict between the Asset User Owners resource association and the Ownership Details data class, the ownership resource association takes precedence, and the data class is updated.
 The recommended schedule is to run the task every 12 hours."

 WARNING: Running the Clean Ownership task will automatically remove the association information for both Ownership Details and Cost Center Ownership unless the association Asset User Owner and Cost Center values are set respectively.

+Question: How can I create a custom Data Connector import rule or custom CMDB rule to clear or change the Asset Owner?
 Answer: Both a Data Connector import rule and a CMDB rule work similarly in accessing the Asset Owner for an asset as they must set three things: the data classes for the Ownership Details and the association for the Asset User Owners.
 The following screenshot shows how these appear in am import rule:

 The customer would need to create a custom import or CMDB rule that either clears these out or sets them to the desired user.
 It may be problematic, however, to normalize the user, if it's not clear who owns what.
 The customer would need to decide this, especially when using a custom CMDB rule, to program in logic for the custom rule to make the correct changes.

+Question: How does an Asset Owner appear in SQL?
 Answer: The following is an example SQL script that can show what assets have Asset Owners:

 Ownership is also represented in the Inv_Ownership_Details table, which ties into the Asset Owner.